JackShen1/dj-test/README.md

 The key idea is to create our own User model instead of the Django model and write our own views to support returning JSON instead of HTML.

 With token-based authentication, the server provides the client with a token after a successful login/register request.
+Token is generated as a simple object (dict) with two fields: `id` and `exp`, this object is encrypted using the server's `SECRET_KEY` and given to the client for further use.

-This token is unique to the user who is logged in and is stored in the database along with the user ID.
-The client is expected to send a token with future requests so that the server can identify the user.
+The client is expected to send a token with future requests (instead of session cookies), so that the server can identify the user.
+We take the token from the http request, then decode the user_id from it and check if there is such a user_id in the database, and if there is such a user and is active, then the request is authorized.
-The server does this by searching the database table that contains all the created tokens.

-If a matching token is found, the server continues to verify that the token is still valid.
-If the corresponding token is not found, we say that the user is not authenticated.

 ### 💡 &nbsp;Additional Info